MaddyWikstrom/bobbytherabbit/CART_IMAGE_FIX.md

 The solution maintains the existing cart system structure while enhancing its image handling capabilities.
 By creating proper connections between the product data sources and the cart system, we've ensured that images are correctly referenced and displayed throughout the shopping experience.

+### Deployment Fixes

+We also identified and fixed critical script loading issues across different pages:

+1. **products.html** - This page was missing the crucial cart-checkout-system.js and product.js scripts, which prevented our cart image fix from working on the products page.
+We added:
+   - scripts/product.js - To provide global product mapping
+   - scripts/cart-checkout-system.js - Our enhanced cart system
+   - Mobile navigation and image loader fixes

+2. **product.html** - This page had most fixes but was missing the product.js reference before product-detail.js.
+We fixed the script loading order to ensure product mappings are available when needed.

+These HTML changes ensure that our cart image fix is consistently applied across all pages of the site, including the homepage, product listings, and product detail pages.

 ## Benefits

 - **Improved User Experience**: Customers can now see product images in their cart, reducing confusion and cart abandonment.